shadowbaofu/Sculio/README.md

 **1. Download the zip file.**

-You can find this in ⁠news-and-patchnotes as we regularly update the mod and we will frequently upload new versions.
+You can download the zip file by pressing the dropdown menu labelled _'Code'_ and by pressing the _'Download Zip'_ button.

 **2. Open/extract the Sculio zip file.**